I FOUND A WILDLIFE BABY

 These animals seem to get themselves into more trouble than most wildlife because they’re so curious, playful and nimble.
 They’re often discovered in the bottom of dumpsters where they find themselves with no way out after their scavenger hunt.
 A long board, thick tree branch, or even a ladder placed in the dumpster can provide them with the needed escape route when they’re then left alone.

 If you find a baby squirrel outside the nest first check to see if it is warm.
 If so, chances are good that the mother is close by.
-Step back and observe.
+Leave the immediate area and just observe.
 Do you see any adult squirrels or other babies in the nearby vicinity?
 Have you observed them in this area in the past?
 Is there a known nest nearby?
+Their nests are generally in a tree hollow or up high into the tree in a nest made of sticks and leaves.

 If you have determined the mother is not around, place the baby in a small box with a soft cloth in the bottom.
 Baby squirrels cannot thermoregulate (maintain their core body temperature) so it will need to be warmed up gently but immediately.